Cotton Club: The Harlem years

 Shows at the Cotton Club were musical revues, and several were called "Cotton Club Parade" followed by the year.
 Musical revues were created twice a year in hopes of becoming successful Broadway shows.
 The revues featured dancers, singers, comedians, and variety acts, as well as a house band.
 These revues helped launch the careers of many artists, including Andy Preer, who led the Cotton Club's first house band in 1923.
 Duke Ellington's orchestra was the house band from December 4, 1927, until June 30, 1931.

-The first revue that Ellington's orchestra performed was called "Rhythmania" and featured Adelaide Hall.
-Hall had just recorded several songs with Ellington, including "Creole Love Call," a worldwide hit.
+The first revue that Ellington's orchestra performed was called the "Creole Revue" and featured Adelaide Hall.
+Hall had just recorded several songs with Ellington, including "Creole Love Call", a worldwide hit.
 The club gave Ellington national exposure through radio broadcasts originating there, first over WHN, then over WEAF, and after September 1929 on Fridays over the NBC Red Network, for which WEAF was the flagship station.

-The club also enabled him to develop his repertoire while composing dance tunes for the shows as well overtures, transitions, accompaniments, and "jungle" effects, giving him a freedom to experiment with orchestral arrangements that touring bands rarely experienced.
+The club also enabled him to develop his repertoire while composing dance tunes for the shows as well as overtures, transitions, accompaniments, and "jungle" effects, giving him a freedom to experiment with orchestral arrangements that touring bands rarely experienced.
 Ellington recorded more than 100 compositions during this period.
 Eventually, responding to Ellington's request, the club slightly relaxed its policy of segregation.

-Cab Calloway's orchestra brought its "Brown Sugar" revue to the club in 1930, replacing Ellington's orchestra after its departure in 1931.
+Cab Calloway's orchestra brought its "Brown Sugar" revue to the club on September 28, 1930, replacing Ellington's orchestra after its departure on February 4, 1931.
 Jimmie Lunceford's band replaced Calloway's in 1934.
 Ellington, Calloway, and Louis Armstrong returned to perform at the club in later years.
 Lena Horne (Leona Laviscount) began at the Cotton Club as a chorus girl at the age of sixteen, and sang "Sweeter than Sweet" with Calloway.
 Dorothy Dandridge performed at the club while part of the Dandridge Sisters, and Coleman Hawkins and Don Redman played at the club as part of Henderson's band.
 Tap dancers Bill "Bojangles" Robinson, Sammy Davis Jr. (as part of the Will Mastin Trio), and the Nicholas Brothers performed at the club as well.